A classical education is the cultivation of wisdom by means of the seven liberal arts and the four sciences.

 Foundational to the curriculum of Hagia Sophia Classical Academy is the belief that everything we teach is grounded in knowing that the LOGOS (Jesus Christ) is the source of all Truth.
 With that pervading Christian worldview at the heart of everything we do, the curriculum of Hagia Sophia Academy focuses on:

-- Mastery of the classical languages (Latin and Greek)
+- Mastery of the classical language (Latin)

 - Discipline of the maths